-As at August 2023, West Dunbartonshire Council has commenced its open space audit including the noting of locations of play opportunities.
+(As at December 2023, West Dunbartonshire Council has almost completed the initial open space audit including the noting of locations of play opportunities.)

 Forestry and Woodland Strategy - planning authorities are to prepare a strategy which identifies woodlands of high nature conservation, and sets policies and proposals for the development of forestry and woodland, and the protection, enhancement and expansion of woodlands.
 The Council will consult on its Forestry and Woodland Strategy.